 Meg still uses this with her 6 and 9 year olds.
 When leaving the house in the morning, it’s “glasses, lunchbox, shoes.”
 At bedtime, it’s “brush, jammy, books.”
 For soccer, it’s “water, ball, shin guards, shoes.”
 She makes sticky notes with these words to remember the basics.

 End result: everything flows better.
 Sometimes, my son actually offers to go to bed at night because he knows bedtime “comes next” after his dinner, multivitamin, brushing, and pajamas. #parentingwin.

 And as you go about your routines, do yourself another favor:

 7. Share control when you can

 By that, we mean: try to offer your children two clear choices as often as possible.

-Kids like to have some sense of control, and a really slick way to give this to them is to offer them choices (even if they are ridiculously unimportant).
+Kids like to have some sense of control, and a really slick way to give this to them is to offer them choices wherever you can (even if they are ridiculously unimportant).

 Two choices is ideal — any more than that and it’s overwhelming.
 (You can start doing this as early as 1 year of age!)
 The gist with this strategy is that for anything you need to accomplish, such as putting on shoes, you can frame the direction as an option.
 In this case: Do you want to wear sandals or tennis shoes?

 Here are some more examples: Do you want the red cup or the green cup?
 Bowl or plate?
 Mickey PJs or dinosaur PJs?
 Grapes or strawberries?
 Bedtime story or song?
 Goodnight Moon or Wild Things?
 Climb the stairs or be carried up the stairs to bed?
 Get ready to leave now or in 5 minutes?
 Put on your shoes first or go potty first?